cltn39/RPS-Multiplayer/README.md

 # RPS-Multiplayer
 Week6_HW_Challenge
--Soon to be multiplayer rock paper scissor game -Currently set to play against computer
+-multiplayer rock | paper | scissor game
+-Currently set to play against computer
 ## What I used

-this game was built using jQuery& Javascript, HTML5, CSS3, googlefont, fontawesome, and bootstrap.
+this game was built using jQuery & Javascript, HTML5, CSS3 & bootstrap, googlefont, fontawesome.

 Data persistency was achieved by firebase.

 ##Additional features:
+- As a user, you will now dynamically take empty player slot after logging in.
+(4/24/2019 update)
 - As a user, you can send public messages to others in chatbox.
 (4/24/2019 update)
-- you can now click RPS buttons and image will pop up to represent the button.
+- user-friendly UI of Rock|paper|scissor.
 (4/18/2019 update)

 ##Upcoming changes:
- Currently game is not ##Multiplayer game, however the feature will be updated as soon as possible.
- Currently chat name is all set to testName and unable to uniquely id messenger.
-This will be address after multiplayer functionality has been added.
+ While waiting for player to join, you can play against computer.
+ Chat log do not clear itself at the moment. log will be disappear after certain time.
  Viewercount is currently not working, however it will be soon updated.

 ## Demo: